pawelwa/personal-site/README.md

 Naaah, it's not working like that.
 You can clone it, have fun with it, make changes or just simply see how I've done this but it doesn't mean you can copy&paste it under your own url.

-I believe you're creative enough to came up with something new.
+I believe you're creative enoug to came up with something new.

 👋